 Juan Carlos Gonzales, on behalf of himself and all others similarly situated, v.
 Tilly's Inc. et al, Superior Court of California, County of Orange, Case No. 30-2017-00948710-CU-OE-CXC.
 In October 2017, the plaintiff filed a putative class action against us, alleging various violations of California's wage and hour laws.
 The complaint seeks class certification, unspecified damages, unpaid wages, penalties, restitution, interest, and attorneys' fees and costs.
 In December 2017, we filed an answer to the complaint, denying all of the claims and asserting various defenses.
-In April 2018, the plaintiff filed a separate action under the Private Attorneys General Act against us seeking penalties on behalf of himself and other similarly situated employees for the same alleged violations of California's wage and hour laws.
+In April 2018, the plaintiff filed a separate action under the Private Attorneys General Act ("PAGA") against us seeking penalties on behalf of himself and other similarly situated employees for the same alleged violations of California's wage and hour laws.
 We requested the plaintiff to dismiss the class action claims based on an existing class action waiver in an arbitration agreement which plaintiff signed with our co-defendant, BaronHR, the staffing company that employed plaintiff to work at the Company.
 In June 2018, the plaintiff's class action complaint was dismissed.
+The parties mediated the PAGA case with a well-respected mediator in March 2020.
+Although the case did not settle at the mediation, the parties have agreed to continue their settlement discussions with the assistance of the mediator.
+The court has not yet issued a trial date.
+By agreement between co-defendant BaronHR and Tilly's, BaronHR is required to indemnify us for all of our losses and expenses incurred in connection with this matter.
 We have defended this case vigorously, and will continue to do so.
+We believe that a loss is currently not probable or estimable under ASC 450, "Contingencies," and no accrual has been made with regard to the verdict.